Halifax Logo

 Halifax mutual fund commission

-Although low in a wider context, Halifax's fund trading fees are less favorable compared to its immediate competitors.
+Although average in a wider context, Halifax's fund trading fees are less favorable compared to its immediate competitors.
 For each transaction, Halifax charges the same £9.50 flat fee as for stocks and ETFs.
-On top of this, you will also have to pay other costs charged by the fund managers rather than Halifax, such as a transaction fee and ongoing charges.
+On top of this, you will also have to pay other costs charged by the fund managers, such as a transaction fee and ongoing charges.

 No inactivity fee, no withdrawal fee